 As a heavy industry parts manufacturer, the client's establishment dates to the early 1900's and has now been termed as 'one of the world's largest bearing manufacturers'.
-Starting out form Europe, the company now has establishments all over the globe and has a steady track record of over a hundred years.
+Starting out from Europe, the company now has establishments all over the globe and has a steady track record of over a hundred years.
 With a century worth of expertise in lubricants, bearings and seals, the client aims to change the world through manufacturing solutions and bring a revolution in the industrial climate.

 In 2019, we met the client at a national level conference in the capital of the country and had a casual discussion about business, post which the client explored GeekyAnts by scourging through the Internet and landing on our Start websites for dashboards made in various technologies.
 On the back of that, they reached out to us in a more transactional capacity.
 With the client's business in the Railways industry, they wanted our help in building a monitoring system for trains that would help maintain hardware in real-time.

 We got a chance to involve in two different engagements with the client.
 The first one was for building a web dashboard to complement their monitoring system and manage trains in real-time.
 This was under a fixed time model that would last for 7 weeks, divided into 3 major milestones and would include design, development and integration to create a full working dashboard.